slatedocs/slate/source/index.html.md

       },
 ```

 Upon subscribing to a channel an initial snapshot is sent.
-The snapshot provides a view of the current state of that market.
+The snapshot provides a view of the current state of the market.

 **Unsubscribe**